A sweeping biography that opens a window onto the gilded age of Jewish philanthropy.

 Matthias B. Lehmann is Teller Family Chair in Jewish History and Professor of History at the University of California, Irvine.

-"This book is a very impressively researched study of a crucial figure in modern Jewish history, as well as the history of the Ottoman Empire, European history, and their intersections.
-With his extensive work in several archives around the world, and in many languages, Lehmann has produced a keenly argued biography of Baron Hirsch."
+"A very impressively researched study of a crucial figure in modern Jewish history, as well as the history of the Ottoman Empire, European history, and their intersections.
+With his extensive work in several archives around the world, and in many languages, Matthias B. Lehmann has produced a keenly argued biography of Baron Hirsch."

 —Michael Stanislawski, author of A Murder in Lemberg: Politics, Religion, and Violence in Modern Jewish History

 "Written in elegant and evocative prose, Lehmann's colorful biography reveals for the first time the outsized influence that Baron Hirsch had on the modern world from the Ottoman Empire to Argentina.
 A stunning history that forces us to think about the responsibilities that come with great wealth, the power of philanthropy, and the challenges of social engineering."